Plastics Manufacturer Realizes Immediate Returns With Epicor

 “We knew we really needed to clean that up, particularly in the order fulfillment process.
 The physical storage alone was just burying us.”

-Now, just six months after bringing Epicor (formerly DocStar) online on day one of its fiscal years, the company is processing about 2,000 digital documents a day and expects to achieve a full return on investment early in the second year of operation.
+This digital transformation, initiated by implementing Epicor (formerly DocStar), was pivotal for United Solutions.
+Just six months into its new fiscal year, the company transitioned from being buried in paper to processing approximately 2,000 digital documents daily, forecasting a full return on investment early in the second year.
 “Have we gotten the results we hoped to get?
 In a nutshell, yes,” declares Lashua.

 Organizing the Organizers

 United Solutions is a leading supplier of plastic housewares and office products, including laundry baskets, wastebaskets, sink trays, food storage containers, pails, office organizers, and storage and recycling bins.
 They are also the number-one seller and manufacturer of blow-molded trashcans in the country, including those made under the Rubbermaid brand—the big cans a homeowner rolls down to the curb for trash pickup.
 Their products are sold directly to stores, including Sears, Ace Hardware, OfficeMax, Staples, and many other national and regional chains.

 The company’s administrative office is in Leominster, Massachusetts, and its three manufacturing facilities are in Leominster, Sardis, Mississippi, and Gilbert, Arizona.
 They boast that more than 99 percent of their products are “Proudly Made in the USA.”

 A significant part of one of those facilities is dedicated to documenting storage.
 “We were heavy in paper processing,” recalls Lashua, “especially in order fulfillment—everything from receiving a purchase order through shipping it.”